January 27, 2026 Written by: Daniel Draney

 Why the Ice Storm Can Impact Air Ducts & Ventilation

-According to data from sources like the EPA, indoor air can be 2–5 times more polluted than outdoor air, especially after homes are sealed tightly during cold weather.
+According to the EPA, indoor air can be 2–5 times more polluted than outdoor air, especially after homes are sealed tightly during cold weather.
 Ice storms can amplify that problem if airflow pathways are compromised.

 What to Check After a Texas Ice Storm